ajbsarmi/pyspark_tutorial_Krish_Naik/README.md

+Below is your updated README.md with additional instructions on how to use the `environment.yml` file:

 # PySpark Tutorials and Examples

 This repository provides a series of tutorials and examples to help you get started with PySpark.
-Whether you're a beginner or looking to deepen your understanding of data processing and machine learning with Spark, these examples cover a broad range of topics:
+Whether you're a beginner or looking to deepen your understanding of data processing and machine learning with Spark, these examples cover a broad range of topics.

 ## Table of Contents
 - [About](#about)